jade710/-hyperpod-mcp-server/src/sagemaker-hyperpod-mcp-server/README.md

 * Use AWS Secrets Manager or Parameter Store to store sensitive information.
 * Configure proper IAM roles for service accounts.
 * Use IAM roles for service accounts (IRSA) for AWS service access from pods.

+### File System Access and Operating Mode

+**Important**: This MCP server is intended for **STDIO mode only** as a local server using a single user's credentials.
+The server runs with the same permissions as the user who started it and has complete access to the file system.

+#### Security and Access Considerations

+- **Full File System Access**: The server can read from and writeq to any location on the file system where the user has permissions
+- **Host File System Sharing**: When using this server, the host file system is directly accessible
+- **Do Not Modify for Network Use**: This server is designed for local STDIO use only; network operation introduces additional security risks

+#### Common File Operations

+The MCP server can create a templated params json file to a user-specified absolute file path during hyperpod cluster creation.

 ## General Best Practices